Next Page

 • Credibility of the reporter.

-Each program administrator (PA) provides leadership and support to intake specialist units and supervisors.
-PAs may be assigned additional projects related to intake operations.
+Each PA provides leadership and support to intake specialist units and intake supervisors.
+PAs may be assigned additional projects related to intake operations, as needed.

 1650 Support Staff